mauricio-alves/Desafio-Tunts.Rocks-2024/README.md

 5. Then, run the `npm start` command;
 6. A window will open in your browser and the application will run.

-After two years of coding with frameworks and libraries, this was a challenge that made me remember my knowledge of React, as well as Javascript methods.
+After two years of coding with frameworks and libraries, this was a challenge that made me remember my knowledge of React, Tailwind, consuming APIs and Vanilla Javascript methods.

 If you want to see the result online, please access this [deploy link](https://tuntsrockchallenge.netlify.app/).